HosseinAssaran/BeagleBoneBlueTutorial/BeagleBoneNoteSheet.md

 3. use `menuconfig`, go to `device driver` option and add new modules as modules not built-in.
 4. then compile kenrel and modules again and install them on board
 5. you can you use them with the command `modprobe <module-name>`
+6. you can also apply `0002-Use-kernel-api-in-hello-module.patch` to source and then `0003-Use-linkded-list-in-hello-module.patch` and test updates.

 > Written with H.Assaran